imagej/imagej-omero/README.md

 *   Download the [Jython launch script](bin/jython) and place in the same folder as the `jython-standalone` JAR file.
 Add this folder to your `PATH`.

+__Important: if you receive the error `ImportError: No module named imagej` then your `jython` is not adding ImageJ and/or OMERO to the classpath properly.
+Ensure you are using the Jython launch script linked above, *not* the stock `jython` that comes from your package manager or Jython download.__

 ### Set up ImageJ2

 Download the [ImageJ-OMERO installer](bin/imagej-omero), and run it: